safimasafi/introtoim/May31/README.md

 Here I screenshot my sample art where a grid of circles vary in size and colour value in which the number of circles are controlled with 'gridSize' and size/colour are randomised with the random function.
 ````
+void draw () {
+  for (int x = gridSize; x < width; x += gridSize) { // first loop in x-direction
+    for (int y = gridSize; y < height; y += gridSize) { // second loop in y-direction
       float circleSize = random(gridSize*0.3, gridSize); // set random circle size
       fill(random(255)); // set random blakish value
+      ellipse(x, y, circleSize, circleSize); // draw circle at each x,y position
 ````

-This screenshot was taken when the 'noLoop' function wasn't active.
+The above screenshot was taken when the 'noLoop' part of the draw function wasn't active.

-The present script draws a grid of circles in varying sizes and gray-scale values.
-The number of circles can be controlled by adjusting the ‘gridSize’ variable. ‘noLoop’ will prevent the draw function from running over and over again.
-Of course in this case the draw function could also be neglected completely, yet for the sake of structuring the sketch it should remain.
-Turning ‘noLoop’ off will result in a flickering screen.
-Within the draw function two nested loops iterate in steps defined by ‘gridSize’ through the screen and draw circles at the respective locations.

-Upload code and one or more images
+The below video is without the 'noLoop' allowing the draw function to run continuously.

+<

 Describe the overall concept of your game or artwork Include video